Ludof63/MTSK-analysis/analysis/README.md

 - A price `p` for a fuel `f` for a certain station `s` is valid until the next update in time for `f` for `s`
 - For a fuel `fuel` I should only consider the price events with `fuel_change IN (1,3)`.
 - There are 2 types of stations: **Always-Open** and  **Flex-Time** stations.
 Flex-Time stations have their opening hours recorded in `stations_times`.
 - Some stations in the dataset are inactive.
-We classify a station as inactive if it hasn’t updated its prices in the last three days (we will discuss how we arrived at this threshold [later]()).
+We classify a station as inactive if it hasn’t updated its prices in the last three days (we will discuss how we arrived at this threshold when we will analyze [Update Frequency by Station](#"Update Frequency by Station")).

 The dataset covers three fuel types: diesel, e5, e10.
 In most cases, we’ll use diesel prices as examples, but the analysis applies to other fuels by adjusting the relevant attributes.
 Additionally, in the Time-Series analysis, we will examine whether fuel prices exhibit temporal correlations (spoiler: they do).